AtlasC0R3/drop-discord/index.md

 - set_rule: Sets a rule for your server, so users can then use the `rules` command to make the bot say that specific rule.
 Doesn't matter if it already exists, too.
 - remove_rule: Removes a rule.
 - rules: Prints a specified rule.
 Useful to show to people that they are breaking a rule.
+- storepins: It's simply a command that stores pinned messages from a channel to another inputted channel, for those of you who just can't stop pinning messages.
 ### Mute
 - mute: Mutes a user temporarily, so that they can not talk in the server. *Of course, that depends on the role that is defined as the "mute role".*
 - mute_status: Retrieves info about a user's current mute, if there is one.